andreaslink-de/LED-Matrix-Clock/README.md

 ### Buttons

 If the buttons are pressed, each pressing aka touching event is also sent via MQTT.
 Some example events are:

  -  Button 1 clicked/touched:
     - 'zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/button1/touched': '1'
     - Typically to either show the outside temperature once
-    - Or if display is turend off, show the time for some seconds
+    - Or if display is turned off, show the time for some seconds
  -  Button 1 long pressed:
     - 'zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/button1/long': '1'
     - Turning LED Matrix off... good night!
+    - If display is off, turn it on again
  -  Button 2 clicked/touched:
     - 'zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/button2/touched': '1'
     - Free event to implement/use in homeautomation system, e.g. turn on a night lamp